 Backpacking in Southeast Asia (SEA) can very well turn out be one of the best trips in someone’s life if planned properly.
 Like in any trip, it is important to get to know your destinations before embarking on them.
 As amazing as the countries are in this corner of the world with its tropical forests, flamboyant environmental richness and diversity, and deeply seeded cultures, rookie mistakes can lead to very disastrous results.
 So, here are few things to take into account if you’re planning on travelling to a SEA country or backpacking across it.

-It is always recommended to have a travel insurance, especially in long trips to foreign countries lasting from weeks to months.
+It is always recommended to have travel insurance, especially during long trips to foreign countries lasting from weeks to months.

 Some parts of Southeast Asia are high risk for foreigners and expats.
 It’s always better to anticipate the worst case scenario when traveling to unfamiliar territories.

 Do your research and look for a travel insurance that covers loss of items, missed or cancelled flights and trips, and, most importantly, any medical conditions that can be encountered.
 Plus, make sure to purchase one that is covered in the countries that you plan to visit.

 As said earlier, Southeast Asian countries are not just hotpots for culture but, unfortunately, for infectious diseases as well.
 Malaria, dengue, tetanus, hepatitis A, and typhoid are only some of the serious diseases that’s common in most of the 11 states.
 Acquiring the disease can lead to serious complications and even death.